bounswe/bounswe2022group5/deliverables/CMPE451_Customer_Presentation_Milestone_3/Software Package.md

 Our frontend application is written using React.js framework.
 This app is then Dockerized and can be ran on Linux-based, Windows, or MacOS systems seamlessly.

-This application is deployed on AWS as one EC2 instance, without using any auto-managed tools.

 # Final Release